Towards Socially Intelligent Agents with Mental State Transition and Human Utility: Problem Formulation

 \subsection{Mental State Modeling}

-Our goal is to construct and maintain the mental states among the theory of mind in dialogues.
+Our goal is to parse, construct and maintain the mental states in dialogues.
 With the mental state grounding on the details of the local environment, the agent could simulate and reason the evolutionary status of the world and condition its speaking and actions.
 A graphical representation of the mental state is proposed, as illustrated in Figure \ref{fig:persona}.
-All the agents, persona descriptions, objects and their descriptions, and setting descriptions are represented as nodes, which will change as the game location switches.
-The state of mind is described by the relational edges between these nodes.
-The mental state is updated with the observed dialogue history or actions, \textit{e.g.}, \textit{King gives the scepter to the servant} will result the servant is carrying the scepter.
-Such graphical representations are largely distributed among the theory of minds and they are updated in the following mental states: \begin{itemize} \item Level 0: Physical world \item Level 1: A's belief and desires; B's belief and desires \item Level 2: A's belief in A's mind, B's mind in B (self-conscious); B's belief in A's mind and A's belief in B's mind. \end{itemize} Note that our model only stays in the Level 1 due to the dataset limitation.
+Nodes in the graph represent the involved agents, persona descriptions, objects, objects' descriptions, and setting descriptions, which will change as the game setting switches.
+The relational edges between these nodes describe the state of mind.
+The mental state is updated with the observed dialogue history or actions, \textit{e.g.}, \textit{King gives the scepter to the servant} will result in the scepter being moved from the king to the servant.